3ozir/PythonCore-RAT/README.md

 # License

-PythonGUI-RAT (EBF RAT) is distributed under the <a href="https://fr.wikipedia.org/wiki/Licence_MIT">MIT License</a>.
+Copyright © 2020 SoufiyanAk | PythonCore-RAT (EBF RAT) is distributed under the <a href="https://fr.wikipedia.org/wiki/Licence_MIT">MIT License</a>.

 # Thank you!

 I really appreciate all kinds of feedback and contributions.